Project-alphaa/Improved-Animations/README.md

 <br><br>
 **Q:** I would like to contribute to or maintain the mod.
 Would I be able to do so?
 <br>
 **A:** Of course, you can do both or help add a feature.
-Just make sure to let me know by contacting my Discord "dralphaa".
+Just make sure to let me know by contacting my Discord "adamdawoud".